Reading time: 6 minutes

 Anything else you like to add?

-I would like to thank the whole Prato office, they believed in me even before I did!
+I would like to thank the whole Prato office and the Postgres Distributed team, they believed in me even before I did!